-For a diversified portfolio that maintains a static allocation, consider the Retirement Income Fund.
+For a diversified portfolio that maintains a static allocation, consider the Retirement Balanced Fund.

 Diversification cannot assure profit or protect against loss in a declining market.

-The allocation to asset classes and fund will change according to a pre-determined "glide path."
+The allocation to asset classes and funds will change according to a predetermined "glide path."
 The glide path represents the shifting of asset classes over time and shows how the fund's asset mix becomes more conservative over time.
 The allocations shown in the glide path are referred to as "neutral" allocations because they do not reflect the tactical decisions made by T. Rowe Price to overweight or underweight a particular asset class or sector based on its market outlook.
 The target allocations assigned to the broad asset classes (stock and bonds), which reflect these strategic decisions resulting from market outlook, are not expected to vary from the neutral allocations set forth in the glide path by more than plus (+) or minus (-) five percentage (5%) points.
-While the funds do not guarantee a level of income, it continues to serve as a post-retirement investment vehicle with allocations designed to provide an income stream through retirement.
+While the funds do not guarantee a level of income, they continue to serve as a postretirement investment vehicles with allocations designed to provide an income stream through retirement.